bobk48/linuxthetextbook/README.md

 Have fun, and keep playing!

 Advisory 1- The Caveat shown in Chapter W23, Section 2.1 is no longer true!
-Thanks to the efforts of the developer of LXD, Stephan Graber, instructions for installing LXD on CentOS 7.5 1804 (core) are available at the following URL-
+Thanks to the efforts of the developer of LXD, Stephane Graber, instructions for installing LXD on CentOS 7.5 1804 (core) are available at the following URL-

 https://discuss.linuxcontainers.org/t/lxd-on-centos-7/1250/5